BYBETA123/TankTroubleDupe/README.md

 Ideas (Not currently in development):
 1. Add `Firestorm` turret, concept: A powerful flame thrower that will slowly deal damage over time as the enemy stays within its range for longer
 1. Improve the AI to avoid bullets
+1. Add # Missing Name #, concept: A turret similar to the hunstman which will deal a short stun upon a hit, impacting tank movement for a brief period.
+The affected turret will still be operational
 1. Add `Inferno` turret, concept: A laser that will deal more damage over time as it stays on its target, also takes self damage after too long
 1. Add `Bucket` turret, concept: A "Bucket" that can't shoot, however can pick up and reflect any bullet shot at it
+1. Add Ghost hull, concept: A hull which becomes less visible the more damage it takes
 1. Add kill streak sounds
 1. Add introduction cards for each tank